rajiesh/self-express/README.md

 Is it picking up
 Update material seto to false
-Commit to see will it run twice if mdu is on and old revision is specified
+Commit to see will it run twice if mdu is on and old revision is specified Yes it runs twice, but what when no material specified